Healthy Diet Plans >> Common Food Elements and Diet Facts >> Fish

 Fish facts

 • There are 28,000 different species of fish in the world.

-But the number which we consume is much less.
+• Fish provides dietary mercury – a metal that can be toxic to brain and nervous system of the fetus.
 Thus to prevent mercury intoxication pregnant, lactating women and young children should avoid fish with high mercury levels like sword fish, king mackerel, shark, and tilefish / golden bass.

 • Fish with low mercury levels include shrimp, salmon, blue crab, farmed catfish, flounder and haddock.